animatedmax/spring-data-geode/src/main/markdown/index.md

 field or property of the class on which the `@Indexed` annotation has been added.
 The `expression` is exactly the name of the field or property.
-The `fromClause` is derived from the `@Region` annotation on the domain object’s class, or the simple name of the domain object class if the `@Region` annotation was not specified.
+The `fromClause` is derived from the `@Region` annotation on the domain object's class, or the simple name of the domain object class if the `@Region` annotation was not specified.

 </div>